MickyHCorbett/PoliMorf/README.md

 PoliMorf creates custom page templates (not the mandatory WordPress ones) using lists of elements written in a schematic language.
 The language itself can be customised if required.
 The default schematic language is shown below.

 In the Appearance->PoliMorf Settings page you add formats that apply site-wide.
-There are 6 formats:
+There are 7 formats:

 - Header Format
+- Footer Format
-- Before Main Format
+- Before Main Schematic
+- After Main Schematic
-- Main Format
+- Post Format
-- After Main Format
+- Page Format
 - Sidebar Format
-- Footer Format

 The default page/post has Header, Main and Footer and is full-width.